Szybet/InkWatchy/README.md

 Watchy 3.0 is now also fully supported, thanks to the community :)

-## Compiling, Some instructions, Further informations
+## Easy to install demo, Compiling, Some instructions, Further informations
-Don't try anything by yourself, you will fail.
+Don't try anything by yourself without the wiki, you will probably fail.

 Head out to the [wiki](https://github.com/Szybet/InkWatchy/wiki)